Express Lanes Development

 The Virginia Department of Transportation (VDOT) began looking at solutions to the growing congestion on the Capital Beltway between Springfield and the American Legion Bridge in the 1980s.
 An early plan for a traditional expansion of the Beltway met significant community opposition, as it was unaffordable, would have required taking more than 350 homes and businesses along the Beltway, and would do nothing to provide new opportunities for bus service or carpooling.

-In 2002, Fluor Enterprises proposed a better idea – build four new high occupancy toll (HOT) lanes.
+In 2002, a better idea was proposed – build four new high occupancy toll (HOT) lanes.
 The streamlined HOT lanes would require much less space and reduce the home removal for the project from 350 to just eight.
 HOT lanes would add much needed new lanes to the Beltway, while also creating a network for buses and carpools to travel.
 A public-private partnership with tolls would help fund the improvements.

 After a series of public meetings and environmental studies, the project was approved and funded in 2007.
 Construction began in the summer of 2008.
 The Express Lanes were completed on November 17, 2012 and are now open.

 The public-private partnership delivered the most significant package of improvements to the Capital Beltway in a generation - providing congestion relief and new travel choices to one of Virginia's busiest roadways.
 Improvements include: